The homology of permutation racks

-Racks are fundamental algebraic structures boasting applications to knots \cite{MR1194995,ElhamNel}, singularities~\cite{Brieskorn}, monodromy~\cite{Yetter}, branched covers \cite{EVW,Randal-Williams}, Yang--Baxter equations \cite{LeSurvey,LV_StrGroups,CJO_Minimality}, Hopf algebras~\cite{AG}, and the integration of Leibniz algebras~\cite{Kinyon}, for instance.
+Racks are fundamental algebraic structures boasting applications to knots~\cite{MR1194995,ElhamNel}, singularities~\cite{Brieskorn}, monodromy~\cite{Yetter}, branched covers~\cite{EVW,Randal-Williams}, Yang--Baxter equations~\cite{LeSurvey,LV_StrGroups,CJO_Minimality}, Hopf algebras~\cite{AG}, and the integration of Leibniz algebras~\cite{Kinyon}, to name just a few.
 Just as group homology is an important invariant of groups, racks come with rack homology~\cite{FRS}, and these rack homology groups are what the applications most often require.
-So far, complete computations of homological invariants of racks were limited to a few isolated cases, such as in \cite{Clauwens:cohomology, Nosaka, FGG}.
+So far, complete computations of homological invariants of racks were limited to a few isolated cases~\cite{Clauwens:cohomology, Nosaka, FGG}.
 In this paper, we pursue the approach to rack homology via Quillen's homotopical algebra, initiated in~\cite{Szymik:Quillen}.
 It allows us to compute the entire integral homology for a whole family of racks: the permutation racks.

-Recall that a {\it rack}~$(X,\rhd)$ is a set~$X$ together with a binary operation~$\rhd$ such that the left multiplications \hbox{$y\mapsto x\rhd y$} are automorphisms for all~$x$ in~$X$.
+Recall that a {\it rack}~$(X,\rhd)$ is a set~$X$ together with a binary operation~$\rhd$ such that the left multiplications~\hbox{$y\mapsto x\rhd y$} are automorphisms for all~$x$ in~$X$.~(Automorphisms are, as usual in algebra, bijective morphisms, and the left multiplications are morphisms if and only the self-distributivity equation~\hbox{$x\rhd(y\rhd z)=(x\rhd y)\rhd(x\rhd z)$} holds for all~\hbox{$x,y,z$} in~$X$.)
 Basic examples are the {\it permutation racks}~$(X,\phi)$, where these automorphisms are independent of the left factor: we have~\hbox{$x\rhd y=\phi(y)$} for a permutation~$\phi$ on the set~$X$.
+We note that permutation racks~$(X,\phi)$ are, essentially, sets~$X$ with an action of the infinite cyclic group~$\bbZ$, or~$\bbZ$--sets for short: the integer~$n$ acts as~$\phi^n$.
+This basic observation will play a crucial part in the paper.
+For instance, it suggests refining the set~$X/\phi$ of orbits to the {\it homotopy orbit space}~$X\ho\phi$ of the action, also known as the~{\it Borel construction}.
+For the infinite cyclic group~$\bbZ$, the resulting space is nothing but the mapping torus of the generator~$\phi$, and computations become accessible.
+Our main result reads as follows: